blsk4040/terraform-beginner-bootcamp-2023/README.md

 chmod 744 ./bin/install_terraform_cli
 ```

-### Github Lifecycle (Before, Init, Command)
+### GitHub Lifecycle (Before, Init, Command)

-We need to be carefule when using the Init because it will not return if we start an existing workspace.
+We need to be careful when using the Init because it will not return if we start an existing workspace.

 https://en.wikipedia.org/wiki/Chmod
 https://www.gitpod.io/docs/configure/workspaces/tasks